TurboVNC/buildscripts/README.txt

 Build Environment: Windows
 --------------------------

-Windows XP 64-bit or later required
+Windows 7 64-bit or later required

 CMake should be installed somewhere in the PATH.